Student Media Policies and Procedures†††††††††††††††††††††††† UPPS No. 02.04.01

-07.04† KTSW-FM will not broadcast material that the FCC defines as indecent.† The FCC defines broadcast indecency as "language that depicts or describes, in terms patently offensive as measured by contemporary community standards for the broadcast medium, sexual or excretory activities or organs."
+08.04† KTSW-FM will not broadcast material that the FCC defines as indecent.
+The FCC defines broadcast indecency as "language that depicts or describes, in terms patently offensive as measured by contemporary community standards for the broadcast medium, sexual or excretory activities or organs."
 In addition, Texas State may prohibit programming that solicits or promotes unlawful conduct.

-07.05† Each July, the KTSW-FM general manager will forward to the provost and vice president for Academic Affairs and the university attorney the name of the communications law firm in Washington, D.C. assisting with filings and advice on regulatory matters.
+08.05† Each July, the KTSW-FM general manager will forward to the provost and vice president for Academic Affairs and the TSUS Office of General Counsel the name of the communications law firm in Texas assisting with filings and advice on regulatory matters.
 This notification will include the hourly rates for the counsel and an estimator of charges for the next fiscal year.
-The general manager will notify the university attorney and the provost and vice president for Academic Affairs prior to any change to another communications law firm.
+The general manager will notify the TSUS Office of General Counsel and the provost and vice president for Academic Affairs prior to any change to another communications law firm.

 c.†† The names and addresses of new members